billsix/cprogrammingbook/doc/02-Variables.rst

 of information.

-Converting in the opposite direction, if the value is outside the range that can be held, the behaviour is undefined.
+Converting in the opposite direction, if the value is outside the range that can be held, the behavior is undefined.
 If the value is in range, but can't be held exactly, then the result is one of the two nearest values that can be held, chosen in a way that the implementation defines.
 This